 As I’ve pondered this important relationships, I’ve come up with five general guidelines for the way adult children should handle their parents.
 Like most of my lists, this is not exhaustive.
 Here’s the list:

 1) Always respect your parents, even when it is difficult.
-By honoring, I think the Bible is saying more than simple respect.
-But it’s not saying less.
-I’m amazed at how I hear otherwise good, godly people treat their parents.
-I’ve been in nursing homes where kids are literally yelling and berating their parents.
+By honoring, the Bible is saying more than simple respect, but it’s not saying less.
+I’m amazed at how I hear otherwise good; devout people treat their parents.
+I’ve been in nursing homes where kids are yelling and berating their parents.
 I realize that sometimes parents are not the easiest people to love, but this is why love is something we do and is not something we feel.
 Your parents, regardless of their flaws, brought you into the world.
 They nurtured and cared for you and loved you the best way they can.
 Give them some respect, treat them with kindness and deference, and realize that one day you’ll be the one with the walker and the really bad elastic pants.
 You don’t want your kids yelling at you that way, do you?

 3) Find ways to bless them in physical ways.
-Sometimes this simply means going out for coffee and shutting up and letting them talk.
+Sometimes this simply means going out for coffee and being quiet and letting them talk.
 Let them tell those same stories they’ve told before.
 It’s good for them and good for you.
-Sometimes this means lending financial support if your parents fall on hard times (and please, save the lectures on wise money management.
-You should not be Dave Ramsey to your parents.
-Just help them if you can).
+Sometimes this means lending financial support if your parents fall on hard times.
 Sometimes this means doing physical things, helping them clean out their home, taking them to doctor appointments, the airport, or anything they need.
 Sometimes this means allowing them, in advanced age, to stay in your home and care for them.
 All of this, I think, is in the spirit of what the Scripture says when it says to “honor your father and mother.”
 It means to make sure they are always well-cared for as best you can.
 It’s ironic how the life cycle goes, is it not?
-Our parents spend their most productive years caring for us and now we get to return the favor and care for them.
+Our parents spend their most productive years caring for us, and now we get to return the favor and care for them.

 5) Don’t try to change your parents.
 The real way to love and honor your parents is to simply just love and honor them, despite their flaws, despite the annoying things you disliked when you were a kid.
 Put up with whatever it is they do that annoys you.
 Do it, not because you’ll get a tangible benefit, but because they are your parents and you are to love them.
 Let them know they are welcome in your home, that you enjoy having them around, that they don’t have to walk on eggshells around you.
 Yes, you’re way of doing family may be different (that’s okay), yes they will probably give your kids candy before dinner (that’s okay, too), yes you wish they were a little more this way or a tad more that way.
 But hey, they are your parents, they brought you into the world, and if you are serious about obeying and following Jesus, you’ll honor them and love them.